What is TTP?

 The picture below is a microscopic view of blood cells from a patient with TTP.
 Notice that there are no platelets.
 There should be 10 to 20 platelets in this picture, just like in the picture of normal blood cells.
 Notice the broken shapes of the red blood cells.
 Compare these cells to the normal red blood cells.
 This is the result of blood trying to flow through partially obstructed blood vessels.
 This picture is an important part of the diagnosis of TTP.

 TTP was first recognized in 1924; in 1966 five key signs and symptoms were established: (1) thrombocytopenia, (2) hemolytic anemia, (3) kidney failure, (4) neurologic abnormalities (such as trouble with thinking or seeing, or actual stroke), and (5) fever.
 When these 5 problems occurred together, without an apparent cause, the “syndrome” of TTP was diagnosed.
 In that era almost all patients with TTP died.
-In 1975, it was discovered that plasma exchange could cure most patients with TTP.
+Beginning in the 1970s, plasma exchange (PEX) was first recognized as an effective treatment for TTP.
+In 1991, PEX was documented to be effective, with approximately 80% of patients survining.
+Since 1991, PEX has become the standard treatment for TTP.
 (Plasma exchange treatment is described below.)
-This created urgency to make the diagnosis and to begin treatment.
+This created urgency to make the diagnosis and to begin PEX.
 Now patients are diagnosed earlier in their disease.
 The diagnosis is often made only when a low blood platelet count and anemia is present, when there is no kidney failure, no neurologic abnormalities, and no fever.
+The old concept that all 5 clinical features had to be present to diagnose TTP is obsolete.

-There is no specific diagnostic test that defines TTP.
-Therefore we begin plasma exchange treatment as soon as we have strong suspicion.
+There is no laboratory test that clearly diagnoses TTP.
+Therefore we begin PEX as soon as we have strong suspicion.
 This means we begin treatment on some patients who may not have TTP.
 In some patients, another diagnosis, such as a serious infection, is diagnosed and then we stop plasma exchange treatments.
-However we continue to carefully follow all patients whom we have treated with plasma exchange for TTP, including patients in whom another diagnosis was made.
+However we continue to carefully follow all patients whom we have treated with PEX for a suspected diagnosis of TTP, including patients in whom another diagnosis was made.
 We do this by calling all of our former patients once a year.
 Long-term follow-up helps us to improve our diagnosis and treatment.

 The information included in this website is for educational purposes only.
 The designers and operators of this site take no responsibility for the things you may do with this information.
 For advice on your unique medical condition, please consult your health care professional.
 By going further into this website you acknowledge that you have read and understood this disclaimer.